EfthymiaKakoulidou/cakes-by-kg/TESTING.md

 ## Unfixed Bugs

-There are no know unfixed bugs.
+There are no known unfixed bugs.